jptweb/IGME-110-Fall-2025/documents/p3-lofi-example.md

 - "Save Preferences" button
 - Note: "All searches will respect these filters"

-### Optional Screen 6: Substitution Modal
-*Used in Flow: #6*

-**What's on this screen:**
-- "Suggested Substitutions for Beef" header
-- List of alternatives:
-  - ⭐⭐⭐ Black beans
-  - ⭐⭐⭐ Plant-based crumbles
-  - ⭐⭐ Mushrooms
-- Each has "Use This" button
-- "Cancel" button at bottom

 ### Sample Wireframe hand drawn
 Note this doesnt correspond with the actual example here (I found it on medium.com) but something of this fidelity would be fine handdrawn or done in a program.
 Make sure its legible so we can have our test users talk through how they would navigate things next class.